Living on a Boat

-Lately I have got a steady stream of emails from people looking for information related to off grid boat living.
+Lately I’ve received a steady stream of emails from people looking for information related to off grid boat living.

-Before setting sail, you must make sure you can actually handle the lifestyle.
-Choose a marina that you can live in for 3 – 6 months.
-This is a crucial step to mentally and physically preparing to live at sea.
+Before setting sail, it’s important to understand the lifestyle and figure out if you can actually handle living on the sea.
+The first thing you should do is choose a marina that you can live in for 3 – 6 months.
+This is am important step to mentally and physically preparing to live at sea.
 Your body needs time to adjust, and your mind needs time to become accustom to this new way of living.

 When choosing a boat consider the following things: